tom-seddon/b2/etc/release/README.md

    (this will produce a zip in the `0Rel` folder)

-5. Assuming everything seems to be in order, do the release on github.
+4. Repeat steps 2 and 3 until everything seems to be in order and both platforms have built correctly from the same commit.

+5. Do the release on github.

    5.1. `git tag -a VERSION`